Jean-Denis Delétraz: 1995: Pacific

 Pacific Team Lotus started with shareholder Bertrand Gachot and Andrea Montermini as its drivers, but similar to Larrousse the previous year, the team needed pay drivers to continue the season and Gachot vacated his seat.
 It was announced that Delétraz would be competing in the final five races of the season.

 "I am very happy to be returning to Formula One and we will work hard together to make this a competitive end to the season.
 Although the Pacific team is quite small, they have a lot of motivation and I think everyone knows that Keith Wiggins is determined to make strong progress in Formula One.
 For me it is a good opportunity to gain more Formula One experience, and to develop a programme which hopefully will lead to my participation in the 1996 Formula One World Championship."

 — Délétraz, on signing with Pacific for the remainder of the season.

 During qualifying for his first round of the year, in Portugal, Delétraz was hindered by a gearbox problem which saw him qualify last, twelve seconds behind pole-position sitter David Coulthard.
-In the race, Delétraz was 40 seconds behind Coulthard after 3 laps, and was lapping the circuit 12 seconds slower than the leaders and 6–7 seconds than the next slowest driver Roberto Moreno in a Forti and 7–8 seconds slower than his team-mate Montermini.
+In the race, Delétraz was 40 seconds behind Coulthard after three laps, and was lapping the circuit 12 seconds slower than the leaders and 6–7 seconds than the next slowest driver Roberto Moreno in a Forti and 7–8 seconds slower than his team-mate Montermini.
 He was lapped by the leaders after seven laps of the race, and after fourteen he retired from the race with cramp in his left arm.
 This drew criticism as Estoril is a clockwise circuit, which requires more work from the right arm.
 In his second race at the Nürburgring, he qualified just over nine seconds behind pole-position, and he finished the race in fifteenth place as the last finisher, seven laps behind the winner.
-At one point while he was being lapped by the leaders, Delétraz suddenly darted his car across the track from one side to the other and back again, prompting BBC commentator Murray Walker to exclaim "And what is Delétraz doing?
-Doesn't matter what he's doing."

-At the next race, he was replaced by Bertrand Gachot after planned replacements were denied superlicenses.
+At the next race, Delétraz was replaced by Bertrand Gachot after planned replacements were denied superlicenses.
 It had been expected that Delétraz would be competing until the end of the season, but he defaulted on payment and Keith Wiggins, principal of the Pacific team stated, "On ability alone, we are not willing to keep him."

 The slow qualifying speeds of drivers like Delétraz resulted in the introduction of the 107% rule for the 1996 season - with some F1 fans nicknaming the new regulation the "Delétraz rule" as a result.